57+ Incredible Smartphone Addiction Statistics for 2024

 Smartphones can help us get more done.
 They can also be productivity killers.
 While three in ten Americans say their phones affect productivity, 37% say that smartphones don’t stop them from getting things done.
 Productivity apps like Forest use gamification to battle smartphone addiction and curb screen time.

-Google searches for “forest app” over the past 5 years.
+Google searches for “forest app” have risen 10% over the past 5 years.

 People with smartphone addiction have worse sleep quality than those without (Frontiers)